mykelalvis/FATESRD/Other/fate-core-SRD.md

 [[Create Advantage]]: [[Contacts]] allows you to know who the perfect person to talk to is for anything you might need, or to decide that you know the perfect person already.
 It's likely that you'll create story details with this skill, represented by aspects. (“Hey, guys, my contacts tell me that Joe Steel is the Best Mechanic For A Thousand Miles—we should talk to him.”)

-You can also [[create advantage]] that represents what the word on the street is about a particular individual, object, or location, based on what your contacts tell you.
+You can also [[Create Advantage]] that represents what the word on the street is about a particular individual, object, or location, based on what your contacts tell you.
 These aspects almost always deal with reputation more than fact, such as Known as a Mean Guy or Notorious Swindler.
 Whether that person lives up to their reputation is anybody's guess, though that doesn't invalidate the aspect—people often have misleading reputations that complicate their lives.

 [[Contacts]] could also be used to create aspects that represent using your information network to plant or acquire information.